Loading...

 3. Intent Conversion Rate

-Intent Conversion Rate KPI can be immediately accessed from the Conversation KPI chart.
 The Intent Conversion Rate provides a clear, outcome-focused view of how effectively your AI agent fulfills user needs.
 For every detected intent, it measures the percentage of conversations that successfully reach completion — whether that means resolving an issue, completing a booking, or executing a transaction.

 Question it answers: